Small gaps between the set of products of at most two primes

 \section{Introduction}

-The famous twin prime conjecture asserts that there exist infinitely many prime numbers $p$ for which $p+2$ is also a prime, and this conjecture is widely believed to be correct.
-More generally, about one hundred years ago, Hardy and Littlewood \cite{HL} conjectured the following, called the Hardy-Littlewood conjecture.
-Let ${\cal H}=\{h_{1}, \cdots ,h_{k} \}$ be a set of exactly $k$ distinct non-negative integers.
-Then, the number of $n$s below $N$ such that all of $n+h_{1}, \cdots ,n+h_{k}$ are primes will be asymptotically
+The famous twin prime conjecture asserts that there exist infinitely many prime numbers $p$ for which $p+2$ is also a prime, and this conjecture is widely believed to be true.
+More generally, about one hundred years ago, Hardy and Littlewood \cite{HL} conjectured the following, called the Hardy-Littlewood prime $k$-tuple conjecture.
+Let ${\cal H}=\{h_{1}, \cdots ,h_{k} \}$ be a set of $k$ distinct non-negative integers.
+Then, the number of those $n$ below $N$ such that all of $n+h_{1}, \cdots ,n+h_{k}$ are primes will be asymptotically

 provided that $\nu _{p}({\cal H}) <p$ for all primes $p$, where $\nu _{p}({\cal H})$ denotes the number of residue classes $\mathrm{mod}\; p$ covered by ${\cal H}$.
 In this case we say that the set ${\cal H}$ is admissible.
-In particular, the twin prime conjecture is the case that $k=2$, ${\cal H}=\{0, 2 \}$.
+In particular, the twin prime conjecture is the case $k=2$ and ${\cal H}=\{0, 2 \}$.
 Although this conjecture is still far from our reach, several remarkable results toward this have been established.
-For example, in a cerebrated paper \cite{C}, Chen proved that there exist infinitely many primes $p$ for which $p+2$ is either a prime or a product of two primes which are not necessarily distinct.
+For example, in a celebrated paper \cite{C}, Chen proved that there exist infinitely many primes $p$ for which $p+2$ is either a prime or a product of two primes which are not necessarily distinct.